initstring/linkedin2username/CONTRIBUTING.md

 I'd like to keep the tool pretty straightforward, so that it does one thing and does it well.

 Before you spend a lot of time re-writing something massive, it might be worth contacting me first just to make sure I'm not in the middle of a conflicting re-write.
+You can open an issue or try me at protonmail.

 Thanks for reading!